juliafmorgado/julia/content/english/posts/2024-02-05_how-to-pass-kcna.md

 ---

 Yesterday I took the [Kubernetes and Cloud Native Associate Exam (KCNA)](https://www.cncf.io/training/certification/kcna/) certification exam, and this morning I got the results that I passed, yey!
-While some may consider it a beginner-level exam, it does require a solid foundation and practical experience with Kubernetes and related projects to successfully pass.
+While some may consider it a beginner-level exam, it does require a solid foundation and practical experience with Kubernetes and related Open Source projects to successfully pass.

 The KCNA certification exam is conducted online and costs $250, which includes one free retake.
 If you do not pass on your first attempt, you have the opportunity to take the exam again within one year of your initial purchase.